 - our clients where we are conducting a service for them such as a recruitment process, marketing campaign or survey;

 - a new owner of our business that will require the transfer of your personal information; and

-- any other businesses we work with where we have collected your information for the purpose of providing services to that other business.
+- any other business we work with where we have collected your information for the purpose of providing services to that other business.

 In addition, we are required, under the Code of Professional Conduct of CPA Australia, the Code of Professional Conduct of Chartered Accountants Australia and New Zealand, the Rules of Professional Conduct of the Financial Planning Association of Australia, the Code of Practice of the Mortgage and Finance Association of Australia, to make certain information available for inspection by the Associations on request to ensure ongoing compliance with mandatory professional standards.